Hait History, Family Crest & Coats of Arms

 The surname Hait was first found in Yorkshire, where Jollan de Hagh was recorded in 1229.
 The Scottish branch lived in Bemersyde for many centuries after their arrival in Scotland.

-Important Dates for the Hait family
+Early History of the Hait family

 This web page shows only a small excerpt of our Hait research.
 Another 116 words (8 lines of text) covering the years 1800 and 1861 are included under the topic Early Hait History in all our PDF Extended History products and printed products wherever possible.